cicsdev/cics-java-liberty-springboot-jdbc/README.md

 }

 ```
-and then in the EMployee service class the bean must be Autowired as follows:
+and then in the EmployeeService class the bean must be Autowired as follows:

 ```
 @Autowired